 I also had tried using React in 2016... but it was unsuccessful, but maybe for interesting reasons?

-I was tasked with making a normal form with text input elements, and I wanted to code and wanted to try using React.
+I was tasked with making a normal form with text input elements, and I wanted to try using React.
 I tried importing React via a CDN and gave it a shot, and it seemed simple enough, but I kept getting really confused about how to even read and initialize the value of a textbox for example properly.
 TLDR: I was not aware of what a controlled component was.

 The idea of controlled components (not a word in my vocabulary at the time) was quite unintuitive and instead, I kept googling weird things like "two way data binding react" and variants of this.
 I had never used Angular but I heard of two-way data binding from Angular, and I just felt like it was what I needed.
 I even posted about my frustrations about this on the React subreddit and was downvoted.
 Felt bad.
 I was just really confused.
 I abandoned the project in React and just used our normal jqueryish thing.